BirdsCanada/NatureCounts_IntroTutorial/docs/06-VisualData.md

                          extra_event= c("survey_year", "survey_month", "survey_day"))
 ```

 First, we are interested if there are any noticeable patterns in migration timing.
-For this, we will use the [add date and day-of-year helper function](https://birdstudiescanada.github.io/naturecounts/reference/format_dates.html) to add two new columns to the dataframe.
+For this, we will use the [add date and day-of-year helper function](https://birdstudiescanada.github.io/naturecounts/reference/format_dates.html), introduced at the end of [Chapter 5](#Manip5.3), to add two new columns to the dataframe.

 ```r